rahimshahad/RigWorld/README.md

 This app is available as open source under the terms of the [MIT LICENSE](https://opensource.org/licenses/MIT).

 # Code of Conduct
-Everyone interacting in the Travelize on Rails project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the RIGWORLD codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.